-Did you make any energy-efficient upgrades with new windows, a door, or a skylight?
-You could be eligible for a Federal windows tax credit.
+Did you make any energy-efficient upgrades with new windows, doors, or a skylight?
+Then, you could be eligible for a Federal windows tax credit.

 Asphalt and Metal Roofs

-If your roof meets Energy Star standards, your roof will reflect more of the sun and reduce surface temperatures by up to 100 F. Metal roofs with pigmented coatings and asphalt roofs with cooling granules will qualify for this.
+If your roof meets Energy Star standards, your roof will reflect more of the sun and reduce surface temperatures by up to 100 F. Metal roofs with pigmented coatings, and asphalt roofs with cooling granules will qualify for this.

 You can claim back 10% of the cost up to a maximum of $500.

 Water heaters using oil, gas, or propane are all eligible as long as they have what’s known as an energy factor of 0.82 or up.
 They must also come with a thermal efficiency of 90% or up.

 If you happen to have an electric heat-pump heater, then it must have an energy factor of at least 2.0.

 Home insulation products may also qualify for a tax credit if they meet Energy Star standards.
 In addition, anything that reduces air loss, weather stripping, or caulk can also qualify if you possess a certification statement from the manufacturer.

 You can claim 30% of the cost, with a maximum limit of $500.